-We have applied to list our common shares, including the common shares being offered under this prospectus, on the New York Stock Exchange under the common shares being offered by us under this prospectus on the Toronto Stock Exchange.
-These listings are subject to our fulfilling the listing requirements of these exchanges.
+Our common shares, including the common shares being offered under this prospectus, have been approved for listing on the New York Stock Exchange under the symbol TOC.
+The Toronto Stock Exchange has conditionally approved the listing of the common shares being offered by us under this prospectus, subject to our fulfilling all of the requirements of the Toronto Stock Exchange on or before August 2, 2002.